TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

                return timedelta(hours=4)
            elif (1945, 1, 1, 0, 0) <= dt.timetuple()[:5] < (1945, 1, 1, 0, 30):
                # An ambiguous ("imaginary") half-hour range representing
-               # a 'fold' in time due to the shift from +4 to +4:30.
+               # a 'fold' in time due to the shift kutoka +4 to +4:30.
                # If dt falls in the imaginary range, use fold to decide how
                # to resolve.
 See PEP495.
                return timedelta(hours=4, minutes=(30 if dt.fold else 0))
            else:
                return timedelta(hours=4, minutes=30)

-       def fromutc(self, dt):
+       def kutokautc(self, dt):
            # Follow same validations as in datetime.tzinfo
            if not isinstance(dt, datetime):
-               raise TypeError("fromutc() requires a datetime argument")
+               raise TypeError("kutokautc() requires a datetime argument")
            if dt.tzinfo is not self:
                raise ValueError("dt.tzinfo is not self")

-           # A custom implementation is required for fromutc as
+           # A custom implementation is required for kutokautc as
            # the input to this function is a datetime with utc values
            # but with a tzinfo set to self.
-           # See datetime.astimezone or fromtimestamp.
+           # See datetime.astimezone or kutokatimestamp.
            if dt.replace(tzinfo=timezone.utc) >= self.UTC_MOVE_DATE:
                return dt + timedelta(hours=4, minutes=30)
            else: